aws-amplify/amplify-swift/AmplifyPlugins/DataStore/AWSDataStoreCategoryPluginAuthIntegrationTests/DefaultAuth/README.md

 The `[POOL_ID]` can be found in `amplifyconfiguration.json` under `auth.plugin.awsCognitoAuthPlugin.CognitoUserPool.Default.PoolId`

-Now you can run the AWSDataStoreCategoryPluginAuthIntegrationTests
+Now you can run the tests under DefaultAuth folder (AWSDataStoreCategoryPluginAuthIntegrationTests, AWSDataStoreAuthImplicitExplicitOwnerTests, etc)